-Our team consists of naval architects, marine engineers and systems engineers who all share a love for their area of expertise.
+Our team consists of naval architects and marine engineers who all share a love for their area of expertise.
 All of our employees are active members of professional societies and Steller Systems’ Managing Director is a Fellow of Royal Institution of Naval Architects (RINA) and the Institution of Marine Engineers, Scientists and Technologists (IMarEST).

 Robert Skarda MSc CEng FRINA FIMarEST RCNC, Managing Director